 Investing in retro appliances

 Appliances in most vintage-style kitchens tend to be very Fifties inspired, in bold or pastel colours with soft, curvy edges.
-For a unique refrigerator, try The Retro Fridge Shop, which creates retro appliance housings to install your choice of integrated cooling appliance in.
-Original vintage fridges can be also refurbished, making them fit for the 21st century (try thevintagefridgecompany.com).
+Modern appliances, such as those from Big Chill, are perfect for a vintage kitchen, plus they are available in a wide range of colours from crisp white to pastel pink.
+Original vintage fridges can be refurbished, making them fit for the 21st century (try The Vintage Fridge Company).

 Finding fabrics for vintage kitchens

 Fabrics are key to adding warmth and texture to the look.
 Opt for blinds, curtains (and, as an aside, shutters work, too), tablecloths and tea towels in brightly coloured floral prints; classic combinations include bright reds, pinks and aqua or you could opt for more Fifties-style pastels, such as yellow, blue or green.
 Finish the look with a retro oilcloth and mismatched chair cushions.